QuantumDaveLdn/basic-node-and-express/README.md

 ### Progress Summary (15 May 2025)

-I've just started the "Basic Node and Express" section of the course.
-In this section, I'll be learning:
+I've been working through the "Basic Node and Express" section of the course.
+So far, I've completed:

-* Meet the Node console
+* Meet the Node console ✓
-* Start a Working Express Server
+* Start a Working Express Server ✓
-* Serve an HTML File
+* Serve an HTML File ✓
-* Serve Static Assets
+* Serve Static Assets ✓
-* Serve JSON on a Specific Route
+* Serve JSON on a Specific Route ✓
-* Use the .env File
+* Use the .env File ✓
-* Implement a Root-Level Request Logger Middleware
+* Implement a Root-Level Request Logger Middleware ✓

+In these challenges, I've learned how to:
+- Set up a basic Express server
+- Serve HTML files and static assets
+- Create JSON endpoints
+- Use environment variables with dotenv
+- Implement middleware for request logging

+### Current Status ⏳

+Making steady progress through this section.
+Next, I'll be working on:

 * Chain Middleware to Create a Time Server
 * Get Route Parameter Input from the Client
 * Get Query Parameter Input from the Client
 * Use body-parser to Parse POST Requests
 * Get Data from POST Requests

-### Current Status ⏳

-This section is in progress.
-I've set up the initial Express server boilerplate code and will be working through each challenge systematically.

 ### Next Steps

-I'll be completing each challenge in the "Basic Node and Express" section before moving on to the "MongoDB and Mongoose" portion of the certification.
+After completing the "Basic Node and Express" section, I'll move on to the "MongoDB and Mongoose" portion of the certification.

 The complete certification path I'm following includes: